Statistical physics of learning in high-dimensional chaotic systems: Transition to chaos and Hebbian driving

 The dynamical behavior in the three different phases can be visualized in the upper panel of Fig.\ref{Fig_sim_dmft_q_1}, {where we show a few traces of $x_i(t)$ for numerical simulations}.
 The corresponding phase diagram, as obtained from the DMFT analysis, is plotted in Fig.\ref{Fig_sim_dmft_q_1}, leftmost figure of the upper panel.
+All in all, the prototypical model of Eq.~\eqref{dyn_sys} under Hebbian driving displays the same phenomenology obtained in \cite{clark2023theory} with the more standard model of Eq.~\eqref{oldRNN}.